 2011-12: Ikonen made his SM-Liiga debut for KalPa, was the KalPa U20 team’s second leading scorer and represented Finland in the 2012 U18 World Junior Championship.
 In eight SM-Liiga games he had 1 assist and was minus-one with 4 penalty minutes; averaging nine minutes of ice time.
 In 37 games for KalPa’s U20 team, he scored 17 goals with 28 assists and was plus-12 with 18 penalty minutes.
 In nine playoff games he scored 8 goals with 6 assists and was plus-five with 2 penalty minutes.
 KalPa reached the U20 bronze medal game.
 Ikonen played six games with KalPa’s U18 team during the qualifying phase of the season and scored 6 goals with 9 assists.
 In seven games for fourth-place Finland at the U18 WJC he scored 2 goals and was plus-three with 4 penalty minutes.
 Ikonen was ranked 22nd amongst European skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft but was passed over in this draft.

 2012-13: Ikonen was selected by Kingston in the second round (66th overall) of the 2012 CHL Import Draft and moved to North America to play in the OHL.
 Ikonen was the Frontenacs’ leading scorer, finishing the year with 22 goals and 29 assists in 61 games and was plus-two with 30 penalty minutes.
 Kingston reached the OHL playoffs despite finishing under .500 and was swept by Barrie in the opening round.
 Ikonen scored 1 goal and was minus-nine with 4 penalty minutes.
 He was with Finland’s U20 team prior to the 2013 World Junior Championships, skating in three games, but was cut before the tournament.
-Ikonen was ranked 180th amongst North American skaters in Central Scouting’s final rankings prior the 2013 NHL Draft.
+Ikonen was ranked 180th amongst North American skaters in the Central Scouting final rankings and was selected by Tampa Bay in the sixth round (154th overall) in the 2013 NHL Draft.

-Overshadowed by some of the highly-skilled offensive talents coming out of Finland, Ikonen, no relation to Espoo Blues 2013 draft-eligible Juuso Ikonen, has the size and instincts to play a sound two-way game and is adept at setting up plays and creating opportunities for his linemates.
+Ikonen, no relation to current JyP forward Juuso Ikonen, with whom he played on the Finland U18 and U20 teams, has the size and physical demeanor to play a sound two-way game.
+He is adept at setting up plays and creating opportunities for his linemates.
 He proved durable enough to play a North American-style game while skating for the OHL's Kingston Frontenacs.
-Not a pure goal scorer, he is capable of contributing offensively while playing all aspects of the game.
+Offensively, Ikonen is not a pure goal scorer but he can occasionally contribute on the scoresheet.